Choose from four Pre-Conference Options

 We continue driving about an hour and fifteen minutes to Gee’s Bend, a small and isolated rural black community surrounded on three sides by the Alabama River.
 The seven hundred or so inhabitants are mostly descendants of slaves, and for generations they worked the fields belonging to the local Pettway plantation.
 In 1998 art collector William Arnett, working on a history of African-American folk art came across a photograph of Gee’s Bend resident, Annie Mae Young, standing next to a quilt she had made.
 He was so impressed by its originality that he set out to find it.
 The women of Gee’s Bend were creating quilts, not as pieces of art, but out of necessity.
 When the nights became cold each winter, the women would scrounge what small scraps of fabric they could find and fashion a blanket to put on the beds of their children and themselves.
 The passion and creativity that had caught Arnett’s eye revealed an overt African influence.
 Unlike most quilts in the European-American tradition, which favored uniformity, harmony and precision, Gee’s Bend quilts include wild, improvisatory elements.
 The use of symbols, asymmetry, bright colors, and vertical piecing are techniques that date back to African textile creations of years ago.
 A critic from the New York Times called the quilts “some of the most miraculous works of modern art America has produced.”
 In 2002, the Houston Museum of Fine Arts held an exhibition of Gee’s Bend quilts and firmly put the women of this isolated peninsula carved out by the Alabama River on the world map.
 We will meet with quilters from the Gee’s Bend Quilter’s Collective and enjoy lunch with them and time to talk about their lives.

-Our next stop is Camden which we reach by a ferry service that was only recently restored after being stopped by local officials in the 1960’s who wanted to discourage Civil Rights activities.
+Our next stop is Camden which we reach by a ferry service that was only recently restored after being stopped by local officials in the 1960’s who wanted to discourage Civil Rights activities (ferry service subject to operation.
+If ferry does not operate, we will drive.)
 In Camden we will meet with the director and some artists at Black Belt Treasures and Cultural Center.
 This is a non-profit organization that serves as a center for over 400 local artists, sculptors, basket weavers, wood workers and quilters who have banded together to showcase their work.
 The non-profit gallery showcases and sells art and high quality crafts in behalf of these local artists.

 Dinner tonight is just outside of Camden at Gaines Ridge, an Antebellum home built in 1837.
 This landmark mansion’s style predates the Greek revival form that was popular during the 1840s and 1850s.
 Meet with owner Betty Gaines Kennedy whose great grandfather bought the modified I-frame house in 1898 from a Methodist preacher, Ebenezer Hearn, who had served in the War of 1812 and is buried in Camden.